-Phase II: Devising the Examination Program
+§ 1218.
+Phase II of Examination: Devising the Examination Program

-Objective: To identify accounts which may contain abandoned properties within the examination period.
-To understand policies and procedures related to accounting for and reporting abandoned property.
-To determine the amount of outstanding liability related to the stale-dated and dormant amounts contained in the holder's presently maintained internal accounting system.

-Process: This phase commences with a written information request from the third-party auditors to the holder.
-The holder is expected to be fully responsive to the third-party auditors' request within an agreed-upon time period not to exceed 30 days.
+The objective of Phase II of an unclaimed property examination is a) to identify accounts which may contain abandoned properties within the examination period. b) to understand policies and procedures related to accounting for and reporting abandoned property, and c) to determine the amount of outstanding liability related to the stale-dated and dormant amounts contained in the holder's presently maintained internal accounting system.
+Phase II commences with a written data and information request from the third-party auditors to the holder.
+The holder is expected to be fully responsive to the third-party auditors' requests within 60 days or an agreed-upon time period.

-Phase III:

-Examination of Accounts
+§ 1219.
+Phase III of Examination: Examination of Accounts

-Objective: To analyze the holder's accounts and identify abandoned property.

-Process: This phase commences with a written information request from the third-party auditors to the holder and includes a mutually agreed-upon date for a site visit.
-The site visit is expected to take place within 30 days of the information request.
-During the site visit, the third-party auditors analyze the holder's books and records, and if necessary, select items for testing.
-The holder is expected to produce documentation supporting its accounting for the items selected within an agreed-upon time period not to exceed 45 days.
-The third-party auditors then make a second site visit to the holder at the agreed-upon date to review and analyze the documents produced.
+The objective of Phase III of an unclaimed property examination is to analyze a holder's accounts and identify abandoned property.
+This phase commences with a written data and information request from the third-party auditors to the holder, and may include a mutually agreed-upon date for a site or virtual visit.
+If requested, the site or virtual visit is expected to take place within 30 days after the data and information requested is received.
+During the site or virtual visit, the third-party auditors analyze the holder's books and records, and if necessary, select items for testing.
+The holder is expected to produce documentation supporting its accounting for the items selected within 45 days, or an agreed-upon time period.
+The third-party auditors then may make a second site or virtual visit to the holder at an agreed-upon date to review and analyze the documents produced.